Odania-IT/gatsby-docker/README.md

 # gatsby-docker

 Based on the official node docker image.
-Additionally yarn and gatsby-cli are installed.
+Additionally ca-certificates,bash, yarn and gatsby-cli are installed.